How did this SMC trader fund a wedding from trading profits

 “Whatever is going on in your life and in your surrounding subconsciously transitions into your trading” – Dan

-This week we spoke to Dan, a funded trader who was able to fund a wedding from trading profits.
-He shares not only his trading journey; but principles on psychology and a look into his strategy.
+This week we spoke to Dan, a funded trader who was able to fund a wedding from simulated trading virtual profit..
+He shares not only his simulated trading journey; but principles on psychology and a look into his strategy.

 Dan is a 32 year old trader from the UK.
 Asides trading, he does maintenance and renovations and sometimes serves as a project manager.
 He was able to get past the 200k challenge and the 100K challenge which he combined to make a 300K account but unfortunately, he lost it.